Burkina Faso Independence Day – Aug. 5, 2026

 Burkina Faso Independence Day FAQs

-Is Burkina Faso a poor country?
+Is Burkina Faso Independence Day a public holiday?

 How to Observe Burkina Faso Independence Day